AFLProjects/deepl/README.md

 - `mean_validation_plot`

 ## Limitations
-- Regularizers are not implemented.
 - Uses mostly `numpy` with `autograd`, which does not take advantage of GPU and parallelism as modern libraries would.
 - Only implements end-to-end training, not model-based deep learning.

-## Future Improvements
-- Implementation of regularizers.

 ## Example